BradleyCulley/bradleyculley.github.io/_posts/2024-01-25-the-mirror.md

 <p>
     A few minutes before the equinox, the son Evan began searching through the cardboard boxes in the foyer until he found the one containing the wooden chair.
-    He lifted it from the box, pulled away the packing material, and took it to the hallway.
+    He lifted it from the box, pulled away the packing material, and carried it to the hallway.
     In the hallway, he set the chair against the wall - across from the small glass porthole - and sat down, waiting for the light to appear.
 </p>